 Mendix allows you to quickly build apps for mobile devices.
 This document gives an overview of mobile app development with Mendix and points to relevant documentation pages.

 Every app starts at the home page.
 You can specify different home pages for phones and tablets in the Navigation document.
 The mobile profiles can be added and removed separately.
 If you add a profile, you also have to provide its home page.
 Apart from the home page, different home page for different user roles can be specified.
-Also, there is a default menu that can be used in menu widgets.
+In addition, there is a default menu that can be used in menu widgets.

-In theory, you can show the whole desktop site on mobile devices but you probably want to have optimized pages with simpler layout and less information.
-Layouts, introduced in Mendix 5, help you to create pages that suit a device.
+In theory, you can show the whole desktop site on mobile devices, but you probably want to have optimized pages with simpler layouts and less information.
+Layouts help you to create pages that suit a device.

-Hybrid Mobile Apps
+5 Hybrid Mobile Apps

-Hybrid Mobile Widgets
+5.1 Hybrid Mobile Widgets

 Separate profiles are available for building offline apps.
 These apps can run even when there is no network connection available, because they store their data on the device itself.
 When the device connects to the network, the user can synchronize with the main application.
 Note that there are some restrictions compared to connected apps.